We are a premier, selective, coeducational, public institution that offers:

 - A rich array of undergraduate research, internship, study abroad, leadership service, and recreational opportunities

-- Bachelor of Arts, Bachelor of Professional Studies, Bachelor of Science, Bachelor of Science in Nursing, Bachelor of Liberal Studies, Master of Science in Elementary Education, Master of Business Administration, Master of Education, Master of Science in Geospatial Analysis
+- Degrees offered include: Bachelor of Arts, Bachelor of Science, Bachelor of Science in Elementary Education, Bachelor of Science in Nursing, Bachelor of Liberal Studies, Master of Science in Elementary Education, Master of Business Administration, Master of Education, Master of Science in Geospatial Analysis

 The First-Year Experience